talkable/talkable-docs/source/integration/magento/magento2.rst

 Troubleshooting
 ---------------

-This section describes some of the common issues that may be encountered during extension installation and do not provide helpful error messages or a clear path forward.
+This section describes the solutions to some common issues encountered during installation that do not provide helpful error messages or a clear path forward.
-If you encounter an issue that isn't described here, please refer to Magento `troubleshooting suggestions`_ for Component Manager and other Magento documentation.
+If you encounter an issue that isn't described here, please refer to the Magento `troubleshooting suggestions`_ for the Component Manager and other Magento documentation.

 |nbsp|

-* **Check Component Dependency** step fails without error message
+* **Check Component Dependency** step fails without an error message

   .. image:: /_static/img/magento2/troubleshooting1.jpg

-  The Check Component Dependency script has likely ran out of memory.
+  The Check Component Dependency script has likely run out of memory.
   Magento 2.x requires at least 756MB of RAM allocated to PHP.
-  However to use Web Setup Wizard for system upgrades and extension installation, Magento recommends allocating 2GB of memory to PHP.
-Please refer to `Required PHP Settings`_ guide and update your configuration.
+  However, to use Web Setup Wizard for system upgrades and extension installation, Magento recommends allocating 2GB of memory to PHP.
+Please refer to the `Required PHP Settings`_ guide and update your configuration.

   |nbsp|